FHA Home Loans in the Carolinas

 Income confusion may arise from debt-to-income ratio requirements, which is used to make sure you can afford the loan.
 Your debt-to-income ratio is the balance between the amount of debt payments you have to make per month compared to how much income you have every month.

-FHA Loan vs Conventional Loan: Which Is Right for You?
+FHA Loan or Conventional Loan: Which Is Right for You?

 FHA loans are commonly compared to conventional home loans to determine which will best fit your situation.

 When you meet with your Mortgage Coach at Dash Home Loans, we’ll look at various types of loans available to you.
 We’ll help you compare FHA loans to conventional loans as well as others that are applicable in your situation.
 Our Mortgage Coaches are experienced and will provide in-depth information, but as you’re researching loans yourself, here are a few differences to keep in mind:

 - The minimum credit score for an FHA loan is 500.
 For a conventional loan, it is 620.